 "Santana Maria Lopez!
 If you think that I care more about this stupid wedding than your health, then you really don't know me at all."

 "Oh, you big drama queen.
 Fine!" she held her arms out.
 Sam caught the hint and carefully lowered Miguel so that he was seated on her lap.
 "Baby, you want to tell your aunts and uncles what me and daddy told you yesterday?"

-"I'm going to be a big brother," Miguel reported.
-"I hope it's a not a girl.
-They're smelly."
+"I'm going to be a big brother," Miguel reported with a resigned tone.
+"I really hope it's a not a sister.
+Girls are smelly."

 "Watch it, midget!"
 Beth threatened earning a bop to the head from Rachel.
 "Damn midget solidarity."

 "Seriously.
 Like what the hell is going on here?
 Sam and Santana?"
 Finn asked, loudly.